Developing Time Management Skills

 - Make a list.
 The thing about making lists is you actually have to use them.
 However, make sure your lists are attainable.

 - Set deadlines.
-Most important, try your best to stick to them.
+Most importantly, try your best to stick to them.
 Set your deadline a few days before the task absolutely has to be done.
 This allows for the possibility that something will get in the way, but will allow you to get the task done.

 - Stop multi-tasking.
 Our minds work better when we are truly able to focus and concentrate on one thing.